JeonDaehong/JeonDaehong.github.io/_pages/◎ 개인 메모장/Flink Table Maintenance.md

 ## Quick Start
 ---
-Here's a simple example that sets up automated maintenance for an Iceberg table:
+Here's a simple example that sets up automated maintenance for an Iceberg table.

 ```java
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();